5 natural remedies against eczema

 Precautions

-1) The cocktail of oils before the shower
+1) The oil cocktail before the shower

-In this recipe, we recommend coconut oil which is a recognized ingredient against eczema (antiseptic, easily penetrates the skin), Neem oil (antibacterial and anti-inflammatory) and olive oil ( nourishing and protective)
+In this recipe, we recommend coconut oil, which is a recognized ingredient against eczema (antiseptic, easily penetrates the skin), Neem oil (antibacterial and anti-inflammatory), and olive oil (nourishing and protective).

 Recipe